-The Inequities in ANH Research and Practice Working Group is a new initiative by the ANH community to highlight and address inequities experienced by different disciplines along the research continuum.
+The Inequities in ANH Research and Practice Working Group (2021-present) is a new initiative by the ANH community to highlight and address inequities experienced by different disciplines along the research continuum.
 This is an open space to stimulate discourse on how inequities could be challenged to bring structural changes in the ways that interdisciplinary agriculture, nutrition, and health linkages research is conducted.

 The research continuum is the process that begins with the conception of ideas, through to evidence generation, dissemination and ownership, which includes identifying research aims and priorities, developing grant proposals, establishing research collaborations, securing funding and financial capacity, ethical approvals, data collection, analyses, and sharing, peer review publication, dissemination of research and ownership of data (Figure 1).

 We seek to identify best practices and engage in each step of the research continuum.
 In addition, we aim to provide tools and resources for the ANH Academy network to utilise in their own practices or to leverage in efforts to advocate more broadly for equitable research.
 It is hoped that this work area will eventually provide a space for inclusive discourse on this topic.

 This is an evolving and interactive forum for knowledge sharing that encompasses lessons learned from various career trajectories, institutions, and positionalities.
 We do this through the following:

 - Summarise current and emerging issues on research inequities in the agriculture, nutrition, health fields, through a systematic scoping review of literature - expected to be published later in 2022.